dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 ### Increasing Body Size

-You can increase the body size that is used to communicate to the Sidecar and the server by using a Client flag.
+You can increase the body size that is used by the application to communicate with the sidecar by using a`DaprClient`'s option.

 ```typescript
 import { DaprClient, CommunicationProtocol } from "@dapr/dapr";